Chart Color Schemes

 Mount Gambier is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Mount Gambier's dwellings, as per the latest Census, consisted of 76.9% houses and 23.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro SA had 87.6% houses and 12.5% other dwellings.
-Home ownership in Mount Gambier was at 32.1%, with mortgaged dwellings at 33.8% and rented ones at 34.1%.
-The median monthly mortgage repayment was $1,083, aligning with Non-Metro SA's average, while the median weekly rent was $220 compared to Non-Metro SA's $205.
+Mount Gambier's dwelling structures, as per the latest Census, consisted of 76.9% houses and 23.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's 87.6% houses and 12.5% other dwellings.
+Home ownership in Mount Gambier stood at 32.1%, with mortgaged dwellings at 33.8% and rented ones at 34.1%.
+The median monthly mortgage repayment was $1,083, aligning with Non-Metro SA's average.
+The median weekly rent was $220, compared to Non-Metro SA's $205.
 Nationally, Mount Gambier's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing